 If you are stopped while driving and test positive for alcohol consumption with a concentration level of 0.15 or more but less than 0.20 you will be charged with an “extreme DUI”.
 Concentration levels of more than 0.20 shall be charged with a super extreme DUI.

-Penalties for Extreme DUI / Super Extreme DUI in Scottsdale
+Penalties for Extreme DUI / Super Extreme DUI Charges in Scottsdale

 Serve no less than “thirty” consecutive days in jail for extreme DUI and forty-five for super extreme DUI, not eligible for probation or suspension, unless the entire sentence is served.